 12. Which nationalities are not allowed into North Korea?

 South Koreans traveling on a Korea (ROK, South Korea) passport are restricted from visiting DPRK.
-Americans are no longer allowed to visit DPRK.
+American and malaysian passport holders are no longer allowed to visit DPRK.
 Japanese passport holders are allowed into North Korea but as there is a monopoly agreement between KITC and Chugai Travel, Japanese has to travel via Chugai Travel based in Japan.

 13. How advance should I book a trip to North Korea

 We need at least 2 months notice to apply for visa and submit the necessary documentations.

 14. Where does the tour starts and ends?

 The tour starts and end at Beijing.
 Beijing is the most convenient place because of the frequent flights to Pyongyang and overnight train option.
 Customers would have to arrange their flight and visa arrangements (double entry) to Beijing.
 Be sure to arrive a day before the trip for pre-trip briefing and in case of travel delays.

 15. Can you provide the itinerary for Dandong extension?

 For customers who want to add on the Dandong extension, you will need to take the train out of Pyongyang.